francescovisconti/francescovisconti.github.io/publications.md

 <sub>[↑ Back to top](#top)</sub>

 ## Work in progress

+* Visconti, F. and Cassani, A., Data Analysis for Political Science: An introduction using Excel and R.
+**Status**: _In writing_.

+* Pellegata, A. and Visconti, F., Europa sociale.
+La solidarietà europea tra preferenze e scelte di voto.
+**Status**: _In writing_.

 * Pellegata, A. and Visconti, F., Performance satisfaction, perceived EU fairness and support for social Europe.
 **Status**: _Under review_.